Become an Advocate

-Volunteer advocates will be expected to complete the WSGS course, Sexual Assault Advocacy, and 8 hours of ongoing training through the Wellness Center.
+Volunteer Advocates will be expected to complete the WSGS course, Sexual Assault Advocacy, and ongoing training through the Wellness Center.
 Advocates will serve on-call for one to three weekends during each semester on a rotating basis.
 The weekend begins on Friday evening and ends on Monday morning.
 Advocates respond via phone only.
 The Line is closed during major holidays/school breaks.
 Advocates will also be expected to communicate regularly with the Wellness Center and attend monthly meetings.
 Advocates will be key members of the response here at Loyola and will receive ongoing support and supervision from Wellness Center staff.

 In addition to making a difference in the lives of students, advocates will gain significant, relevant experience for a future career in Student Affairs or social services.
 Advocates will develop advanced communication skills that would be useful in any field.